teunjojo/SimpleAutoRestart/README.md

 ## Features

-- Schedule automatic restarts at a specific times and days.
+- Schedule automatic restarts at a specific times and days. (eg. `Wednesday;00:00`, `Sunday;3:00`)
-- Warning messages broadcasted to players before restart.
-- Schedule multiple restarts.
+- Customizable warning messages.
+- Canceling/resuming restarts
 - Realtime based and not tick based for more accurate.
-- Compatible with plugins like [Hibernate](https://www.spigotmc.org/resources/hibernate.4441/) and [Server Naptime](https://github.com/gvk/MinecraftPluginServerHibernate)
 - [MiniMessage](https://docs.advntr.dev/minimessage/) support
+- Open Source!

 ## What it looks like in game (although you can customize this):

 ![Chat](https://i.imgur.com/ZjQq3sq.png)

 ## What it looks like in the server console (although you can customize this):

 ![Console](https://i.imgur.com/Kshy5U5.png)

 ## Installation